lancedb/lancedb/docs/src/guides/tables.md

         await tbl.update({ where: "x = 2", values: {vector: [10, 10]} })
         ```

+#### Updating using a sql query

   The `values` parameter is used to provide the new values for the columns as literal values.
 You can also use the `values_sql` / `valuesSql` parameter to provide SQL expressions for the new values.
 For example, you can use `values_sql="x + 1"` to increment the value of the `x` column by 1.

 === "Python"